The Tokyo Concert: Repertoire

-The album was Evans's first release for Fantasy Records.
-Jazz critic Kiyoshi Koyama found that Evans's playing was different, more fresh and colourful.
-He—and his aficionados—also noted a change in Evans' clothes: black tuxedo, bright pink shirt; "[r]eportedly, this was the first time he had ever chosen such bold colors."
-The album includes "Hullo Bolinas", a Steve Swallow composition named after a town in California, which is one of the few Evans' piano solos; Eddie Gomez "brought the tune to Bill's attention just before the trio left for Japan."
+The album notably includes "Hullo Bolinas," a Steve Swallow composition named after a town in California.
+Gómez had "brought the tune to Bill's attention just before the trio left for Japan."
 After the trio played it during a public performance, "Morell expressed the opinion that the number would have greater impact without bass and drums."
-Evans was convinced by Morell, so he played it alone.
-This piece was Evans's only piano solo of the whole Japanese tour.
+Evans was convinced and played it alone.
+This piece was his only piano solo of the whole Japanese tour.
+Later, this performance was transcribed by Jed Distler and recorded by the French classical pianist Jean-Yves Thibaudet on his album Conversations with Bill Evans (1997).